zaclimon/ShopifyChallenges/ARCHITECTURE.md

 ![Search Flow](./docs/images/Utsuru_Concept_Registration_Login_Search.png)

 1. The user sends his/her image to the `/api/v1/search` endpoint.
 The server then computes the perceptual hash of this image
-2. The server requests the metadata from all the images from the database
+2. The server sends the metadata of the uploaded image to be compared against the database
-3. The database sends the metadata from all the images back to the server
+3. The database returns images that has similar hashes back to the server
-4. The server then compare the hash of the uploaded image against all the images and sends back all the images that are similar to the user.
+4. The server sends back all those images back to the user.

 ## Data Entities